oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

     - List: Trace through the steps the process followed
     - Tree: Expose the capability to drill into specific step to see what happened in a step

     To determine the next step in the process, you can view the diagram and determine what the next step in the process would be.
-In the test case that will depend on the input you supplied when creating the instance.

     ![](images/200/Picture20.png)